MithrilJS/mithril.js/docs/request.md

 Depending on the overall application architecture, it may be desirable to transform the response data of a request to a specific class or type (for example, to uniformly parse date fields or to have helper methods).

-You can pass a constructor as the `options.type` parameter and Mithril will instantiate it for each object in the HTTP response.
+You can pass a constructor as the `options.type` parameter and Mithril.js will instantiate it for each object in the HTTP response.

 ```javascript
 function User(data) {